Photo Preservation For The Future:

 COMMON PHOTO PRESERVATION CONCERNS AND SOLUTIONS

-Do not use adhesive tapes to repair torn or damaged photographs.
-Do not clean photos with water- or solvent-based cleaners.
+Do not use adhesive tapes to repair torn or damaged photographs in an attempt for preserving photos.
+Do not clean photos with water or solvent-based cleaners.
 Improper cleaning will cause serious abrasions or staining.

 When the enviroment is High in humidity, do not let photographs or negatives come into contact with glass or other materials This can be a difficult problem to solve if not removed quickly.
 High humidity areas can cause mold or fungi development.

 Old brittle certificates or documents that have been rolled up for many years can be restored but need moisture added.
-Placing your document in a high humid environment for several hours should make it more flexible, a good test for humidity is to have some birch bark in the environment you will see that when it is humid it will lie flat but when it is a dry environment it will curl so when you see that the humidity is at a good level you can carefully unroll and flatten it do not proceed if it resists or begins to crack or tear.
+Placing your document in a high humid environment for several hours should make it more flexible, to test for humidity have some birch bark in the environment you will see that when it is humid it will lie flat but when it is a dry environment it will curl so when you see that the humidity is at a desired level you can carefully unroll and flatten, do not proceed if it resists or begins to crack or tear.
 You could then flatten it by placing the document between two pieces of blotting paper, with a heavy object on top for a few days.

-One of the best ways to protect your photo collection is to have Brians Gallery a photo restoration archiving service to create digital copies.
+One of the best ways to protect your photo collection is to have Brians Gallery a photo restoration archiving service to create digital copies more on preserving your valuable old photos

 contact us